haquema/makers-javascript-fndamentals/contents/10-weather-api.md

 Once your account is created, head to the [API keys section](https://home.openweathermap.org/api_keys) page on the website, where you'll find your API key.
 Copy that key somewhere safe on your laptop, but be mindful of *not* including it in a file pushed on your coding challenge Github repository.
 Ideally, this key shouldn't leave your computer (or your pair's computer)!

+**Once again, take the habit of *not saving* your API keys and secrets into a file committed with git.**

-You can try having a look at what data this API can return by going to the following URL (your api key should replace the placeholder, including brackets):
+You can try having a look at what data this API can return by going to the following URL (your API key should replace the placeholder, including brackets):
 ```
 https://api.openweathermap.org/data/2.5/weather?units=metric&q=London&appid={YOUR API KEY HERE}
 ```